-*Any creative works not otherwise listed, such as film, music, architecture, graffiti, fashion, and art that is not easily defined.
+*Any creative works not otherwise listed, such as film, music, architecture, graffiti, fashion, and art that is beyond definition.

 History of Scribendi